1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 --

 ## Challenges!
+* Legal and constraints on hosting location
+  * Who will see it?
+  * Sensitive data, personal integration, legal issues
+* When I delete data is it deleted?
+  * Transparency how data is handle
-* It's free....or?
+* SaaS is often free....or?
   * Is Google Docs free?
 Is Facebook?
     * Filter bubbles...
-* Legal and constraints on hosting location
-  * How will see it? (lex Transportstyrelsen)
-  * Sensitive data, personal integration, Laws
-* When I delete is it deleted?
-  * Transparency

 --